Table of Content

 You are not permitted to operate a motorcycle in Kentucky if you do not own Kentucky motorcycle insurance.
 If you are found riding a motorcycle without liability insurance coverage, you may have your vehicle registration revoked.
 You can also be subject to fines and/or be jailed for up to 3 months.

 The mandatory liability insurance coverage needed in Kentucky provides compensation to other drivers for any harm to health or damage to property.
-However, you can also obtain other types of motorcycle insurance that provides protection for your health and property.
+However, you can also obtain other types of motorcycle insurance.
 If you are interested, here are a few examples available in Kentucky:

 3. Kentucky Motorcycle Helmet Laws

-Any motorcyclists under the age of 21 are required to wear a motorcycle helmet while traveling through Kentucky.
-This is also a requirement if you have less than a year’s worth of riding experience or are currently holding a Kentucky motorcycle instruction permit.
-If you are 21 years old or above, you can opt to not wear a motorcycle helmet when operating the vehicle.
-However, this is not recommended as you can suffer severe or fatal head or neck injuries without a motorcycle helmet to protect you.
+Both motorcyclists and passengers under age 21 have to wear a motorcycle helmet while in Kentucky.
+Putting on protective headgear is also a requirement if you have less than a year’s worth of riding experience or are currently holding a Kentucky motorcycle instruction permit.

-Statistics in recent years have emphasized the importance of motorcyclists wearing the appropriate protective headgear in Kentucky:
+Statistics in recent years have emphasized the importance of riders wearing the appropriate protective headgear in Kentucky:

 Requirements | Three-Quarter Helmet | Full-Face Helmet |